microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 ### Binding multiple keys

-You can have multiple key chords bound to the same action, but they should each be in their own bindings.
+You can have multiple key chords bound to the same action.
+To do this, simply add multiple bindings for the same action.
 For example:

 ```json
     "keybindings" :